mizuki-nana/coreVM/README.md

 their own in attempts to illustrate their unique visions of how modern software systems can be developed.
 However, such tasks are usually massive undertakings as the steps involved in developing a custom language runtime tend to be extremely complex, error prone and resource consuming.
-Consequently ending up being a very intimidating part in the process.
+Consequently, these steps end up becoming a very intimidating part in the process.
 Although there are candidates of generic runtimes for dynamic languages that are available, many of them lack the robustness, efficiency and versatility that can meet the language requirements.

 coreVM is a language-agnostic virtual machine designed to provide a runtime platform for dynamic programming languages.
 Its design strives to achieve